Blue Jays’ Max Scherzer gets second World Series Game 7 start after Dodgers force winner-take-all - WTOP News

 “I told Ross: This was going to be a headache for you, having Max Scherzer.
 And then I told the pitching staff about him, and I told the coaching staff, like: This is a guy that’s going to stir a lot of pots,” Bassitt said.
 “So everyone looked at Max, the 41-year-old that might end up on the IL a couple times, and they don’t understand the true value of having that veteran guy that knows what it takes to win, and then he might teach you a thing or two along the way, too.”

-Glasnow got three outs on three pitches to end Game 6.
-After Roki Sasaki left runs at second and third with no outs in the ninth, Glasnow popped up Ernie Clement on the first pitch, then Andres Gimenez hit a liner to left fielder Kiké Hernandez, who caught it and doubled off Addison Barger at second base.
+Glasnow got three outs on three pitches to save Game 6.
+After Roki Sasaki was removed with runners at second and third with no outs in the ninth, Glasnow popped up Ernie Clement on his first pitch, then Andrés Giménez hit a liner to left fielder Kiké Hernández, who caught it and doubled off Addison Barger at second base.

 Glasnow, acquired from Tampa Bay in December 2023, was sidelined between April 27 and July 9 by right shoulder inflammation.
 The 32-year-old right-hander has a 1.42 ERA in three starts and two relief outings this postseason.